EoinDoherty/hex-editor/README.md

-# Hex Editor
+# Hex View

 Converts a file to hex and converts hex dumps back into the original file format.

-To convert any file to hex, open the file in atom and select "View hex dump" from the file's page.
+To convert any file to hex, open the file in atom and select "Hex View: Encode" from the command pallet.

-To convert back from hex, open the file in atom and select "Decode hex dump" from the file's page.
+To convert back from hex, open the file in atom and select "Hex View: Decode" from the command pallet.

 # Keyboard shortcuts

-  View Hex Dump: ctrl-shift-h
+  View Hex Dump: alt-shift-h

-  Decode Hex Dump: ctrl-shift-d
+  Decode Hex Dump: alt-shift-d